leifliddy/macbook12-audio-driver/README.md

 **Use provided support scripts to switch between the speaker and headphone driver**
-1. **switch.audio.driver.sh**
+1. **switch.audio.driver.sh** (run as root or with sudo)
    Script will toggle between the headphone and speaker driver.
-   Run as root (or with sudo).
    Will only work if there are no active audio streams.

-2. **pulse.switch.audio.sh**
+2. **pulse.switch.audio.sh** (run as normal user)
    Script will toggle driver and will work if active audio streams are present.
-   Run as a normal user.
-   Since this script calls script.audio.driver.sh, the normal user running this script must have the necessary sudo rights.
+   Since this script calls **switch.audio.driver.sh**, the normal user running this script must have the necessary sudo rights.
    ie:
    **/etc/sudoers**
    youruser ALL=(ALL) NOPASSWD: /usr/local/sbin/switch.audio.driver.sh